 Does Stretch Zone utilize any special equipment?

 Another difference is that Stretch Zone takes the positioning and stabilization of clients to a whole new level.
-The patent pending Stretch Zone Stabilization System was built to conveniently convert any standard table (stationary or portable) into a practitioner-assisted stretching table and is easily added to or removed in under a minute.
-The adjustable belts, pads and straps allow for the speedy extension of muscles further than the central nervous system would normally permit making an imprint on neuromuscular
+The Patented Stretch Zone Stabilization System was built to conveniently convert any standard table (stationary or portable) into a practitioner-assisted stretching table and is easily added to or removed in under a minute.
+The adjustable belts, pads and straps allow for the speedy extension of muscles further than the central nervous system would normally permit making an imprint on neuromuscular system.

 Is there any science behind what Stretch Zone offers?